IceBerge421/markdown-cv/index.md

 - Dissertation: "Unplayable Games: a ludoarsonist’s manifesto on trans play and possibility in digital and analog gaming"
-- Committee: Anastasia Salter (chair), Mel Stanfill, Brandy Dieterle, Amanda Phillips, Bo Ruberg
+- Committee: Dr. Anastasia Salter (chair), Dr. Mel Stanfill, Dr. Brandy Dieterle, Dr. Amanda Phillips, Dr. Bo Ruberg
 - Expected Defense: June 2024

 `2016-2020`
 __M.F.A.
 Creative Writing, University of Alabama__

 - Thesis: DARKGLOW: A HEAVY-METAL BALLAD (Interactive Media Novel)
-- Advisor: Heidi Staples
+- Advisor: Dr. Heidi Staples

 `2016-2019`
 __M.A.
 Composition, Rhetoric, and English Studies__

 - Thesis: “Lost in the Rift: Exploring the Rhetoric of Immersion and Identity in Virtual Realities”
-- Advisor: Amber Buck
+- Advisor: Dr. Amber Buck

 `2014-2016`
 __B.A.
 English (Creative Writing), University of Washington__